wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 deserved in the finals.
 This is called regression to the mean.
 Now if the exceptional score was due to skill, then the regression would not happen unless there was a regression in skill.
-The problem is, it is very hard to tell whether something was due to luck or skill just by looking at the phenomenon, hence the numerous misconceptions.
+The problem is, it is very hard to tell whether something was due to luck or skill just by looking at the results, hence the numerous misconceptions.

 ## Exploratory Testing